fabio-miguel/build-my-binder/README.md

 # BuildMyBinder

-BuildMyBinder is a virtual binder application where users can create their binders digitaly and store them for reference.
+BuildMyBinder is a virtual binder application where users can create their binders digitally and store them for reference.
 The development stage can be viewed below, which demonstrates core functionality.

 ## Dev Preview